-12. Participation in Campaigns and Political Activities
+10. Participation in Campaigns and Political Activities

 Fund Personnel are free to engage in political activities in their personal capacities when, in their judgment, such activities will not conflict with their ability to carry out Fund responsibilities.
 They should keep in mind the importance of distinguishing between personal and professional capacities.
-No political activities can be conducted during a staff member's business day, or with the use of any Fund resources.
+No political activities can be conducted during a staff member's business day, or with the use of any Fund resources, including personal computers, tablets, or phones provided by the Fund, even if on personal time.
 Fund Personnel engaging in political activities must make it clear that they are doing so in their individual capacities.
 Their professional affiliation with the Fund should only be noted if it specifies that the affiliation is for identification purposes only, and does not represent endorsement by the Fund.